noblox/noblox.js/README.md

 # roblox-js
 ## About

-Roblox-js is a node module that provides functions for performing action on [roblox](http://www.roblox.com), mostly for use with their HttpService feature.
+Roblox-js is a node module that provides functions for performing actions on [roblox](http://www.roblox.com), mostly for use with their HttpService feature.

 ## Documentation Info